Search for the chiral magnetic effect in collisions between two isobars with deformed and neutron-rich nuclear structures: Results and discussions

 The centrality dependences of $\Delta\gamma$ for the two isobar collisions from the AMPT model without the CME and with different strengths of the CME are shown in Fig.~\ref{fig:ratiodr}(a), and compared with the experimental data.
-We find that the AMPT results overestimate the experimental data if the strength of the CME is $f=7.5\%$ or $f=10\%$ for mid-central collisions.
+We find that the AMPT results are above the experimental data if the strength of the CME is $f=7.5\%$ or $f=10\%$ for mid-central collisions.
 However, the results for $f=2\%$ or $f=5\%$ are almost as same as that without the CME ($f=0$), all of which can well describe the experimental data.
-This is consistent with the previous findings that the CME observable $\gamma$ has a nonlinear sensitivity to the strength of the CME signal, as the final state interactions significantly weaken the initial CME signal~\cite{Deng:2018dut,Ma:2011uma,Huang:2019vfy}.
+This is consistent with the previous findings that the CME observable $\gamma$ has a nonlinear sensitivity to the strength of the CME signal, as the final state interactions significantly weaken the initial CME signal~\cite{Deng:2018dut,Ma:2011uma,Huang:2019vfy}, which will be discussed later.

-Finally, the centrality dependences of the ratio of $\Delta\gamma/v_{2}\{\rm EP\}$ between two isobar collisions are presented in Fig.~\ref{fig:ratiodr}(b).
-The ratios for $f=7.5\%$ and $10\%$ look too large to describe the experiment data, especially for the centrality bin of 20-50\%.
+Then the centrality dependences of the ratio of $\Delta\gamma$ between two isobar collisions are presented in Fig.~\ref{fig:ratiodr}(b).
+The ratios for $f=7.5\%$ and $10\%$ look too large to describe the experiment data, especially for the centrality bin of $20-50\%$.
 Compared to the experimental data, no CME or a small CME strength is favored in order to reproduce the data.
-However, it is difficult to distinguish no CME from a small strength of the CME, because the ratios from $f=0$, $2\%$ and $5\%$ agree with each other in our limited statistics ($\sim$ 30 million minimum- bias events for each case).
+However, it is difficult to distinguish no CME from a small strength of the CME, because the ratios from $f=0$, $2\%$ and $5\%$ agree with each other in our limited statistics ($\approx 3\times10^{7}$ minimum-bias events for each case, while about $4\times10^{9}$ events are used by STAR).
 This indicates that the initial CME signal is absent or small in isobar collisions.
-Therefore, searching for possible small CME signals in isobar collisions requires more sensitive observables.
+Considering $\Delta\delta$ and $\Delta\gamma$ in Figs.~\ref{fig:ratiodelta} and \ref{fig:ratiodr}, our findings are consistent with the recent simulations from event-by-event anomalous-viscous fluid dynamics (EBE-AVFD), which suggests that the STAR results imply a limited CME signal contribution of about 2\%~\cite{Kharzeev:2022hqz}.
+However, due to our limited number of events, the statistical errors in the AMPT simulations are large.
+Compared to the error in the STAR data, we estimate that the AMPT simulation requires at least about $1.8\times10^{9}$ events to distinguish such a small CME intensity.
+Since it is quite computationally expensive, we leave it for further study in the future.